 Sand castles are just as much fun as snowmen, you can trade the hot chocolate for a piña colada, and there is no mess of wet mittens and boots to clean up.
-If you do plan to head to the beach, however, get there as early as possible.
 Hotels fill up fast and rates go up around year’s end, though, so it’s a good idea to get reservations in advance.

 Christmas is different for all families: Some open presents Christmas Eve and some Christmas Day.
 Many people will spend much of the day visiting family while others stay home.
 If mass is part of your holiday traditions, it will be in Spanish, but can be found throughout Panama.
 A twist you might not be expecting, however, is that it will be accompanied with fireworks, which are used to ring in Christmas Day.